Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Health professionals have come up with various methods for staging cancer.
 This report uses the TNM staging system recommended by the American Joint Committee on Cancer.

 - T = tumor.
-T is followed by a number (1 to 4) and a letter (a or b) to indicate tumor thickness, how "aggressive" the tumor appears under the microscope, and the presence or absence of ulceration.
+T is followed by a number (1 to 4) and a letter (a or b) to indicate tumor thickness, how "aggressive" the tumor appears under the microscope and how invasive it is locally, and the presence or absence of ulceration.

 - N = node.
 N is followed by a number (1 to 3).
 If 1 node is involved, it is called N1.
 If 2 to 3 nodes are involved, it is called N2.
 If 4 or more nodes are present, it is called N3.
 How much cancer is present in the nodes is also important.